surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  # Admin

-Bi+ is provided with many administra
+Bi+ is provided with many administrative settings that will allow you to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NzEyODI4OSw0NjU3NjY4MTYsLTk3ND
+eyJoaXN0b3J5IjpbLTYzNTY3MDIxMCw0NjU3NjY4MTYsLTk3ND
 Y2MDE4N119
 -->